 In my other project, I showed you the progress of growing herbs using my AeroGarden Harvest 360 unit.
-My next test is to monitor growing lettuce in Mr Fothergill’s HydroGarden to see if there is any difference between the two systems.
-I will be planting Mr FotherGill’s lettuce seeds.
+My next test is to monitor growing lettuce in Mr Fothergill’s HydroGarden to see any difference between the two systems.
+Finally, I will be planting Mr FotherGill’s lettuce seeds.

 17 March 2021

-and the reverse side of the box that contains the features of the product.
+and the reverse side of the box that contains the product’s features.

 Bottled water has been used rather than tap water.
 My reason for doing this is because I want to keep the steps as close to the same procedures as AeroGarden.
-Every Day I will take a photo of the seed pots so we can see what is happening.
+Every Day I will take a photo of the seed pots to see what is happening.

 Day One 18 March 2021

 In the image below, you will see the seed pot.
-Not much is happening as it is only day two, but I thought I saw a little activity, the seeds look to be hatching so I checked it through my magnifier on my iPhone. the seeds appear to be sprouting.
+Not much is happening as it is only day two, but I thought I saw a little activity; the seeds look to be hatching, so I checked it through my magnifier on my iPhone.
+The roots appear to be sprouting.

 Day Two 19 March 2021

 Day three is now showing some signs of early growth.
-The seedlings are still very small but soon we will be able to see them much better.
+The seedlings are still tiny, but soon, we will see them much better.

 Day three 20 March 2021

 The Lettuce seedlings are more visible.
 I’m starting to notice much faster results with Mr FotherGill’s HydroGarden unit.
-I took between 5 to 14 days for some seeds to show in the AeroGarden.
+It took between 5 to 14 days for some seeds to show in the AeroGarden.